FarsetLabs/farsetlabs.github.io/membership/corporates.md

 Park](http://www.weaverscourt.com/); without the confidence and tireless support of Tom Ekin, Gary Cassels, and the whole Weavers Court team, Farset Labs simply couldn't be.

-# Membership Benefits

-For companies that think what we're doing is great, we offer them a way to help us financially in return for a similar level of involvement as normal individual membership.
-Each corporate membership has the same voting power as a single individual, to keep things community-focused.

-*   A seat on the **Farset Labs Advisory Board**, contributing to the strategic direction of the charity
-*   **Access to space** for all employees (under single identity)[^corp]
-*   **Community Presence** both online and within the space
-*   **One free evening event** slot per month
-*   **One free job/opportunity/project posting** per month
-*   Limited **Attendance to Member Only Events**[^corp]
-*   **Knowledge sharing** with local technical communities

 [^corp]: These corporate benefits are limited to two passes per event/day